kontent-ai-bot/kontent-jekyll/README.md

 All generated posts will be merged with content from the _posts directory.

-To generate posts you need to specify posts part of your config, the post's content type.
+To generate posts you need to specify posts part of your config and the post's content type.
-Optional parameters are layout, date and content.
+Layout, date and content are optional parameters.

 The content item is required to have a DateTime element filled.
 The date parameter codename defaults to `date`.
 Parameter codename